isma91/yu-gi-oh-api/readme.md

 Please be aware that if you activate the `Backup` cron, we delete old all logs file who's not created on the day the cron is launched.

-Errors related to aa non-existent route or an existing route but with a bad request method are not taken into account and we only display a JSONResponse with the documentation route.
+Errors related to aa non-existent route or an existing route but with a bad request method are not taken into account, and we only display a JSONResponse with the documentation route.

 ## Crontab